allanhortle/bruce/readme.md

 Variable Overrides
 ------------------

 All unit values in Tunic are based off variables.
-There is not stupid long list of already defined variables.
 If you dont like something, just define it before your tunic imports.

     $tunic-pageWidth:	1024px		// Width of wrapper classes
     $tunic-unit:		16px		// Default unit of scale.